-Crab File Edit Capture Window Help TacDat: Enterprise 45.42 Tracdat.com https://sanmateo.tracdat.com/tracdat/faces/assessment/observat tions/editCourseObjectiveObservation.jsp 🛅 Most Visited 🗸 🔄 Instructor Website  🕅 Can Library 👘 webAccess. 🌋 MESA 👔 I london 📲 SLOAC Canada 💿 Instruction Plan 🐠 TracDat smccd 🔯 Gmail: Email fro 🛐 CIETL  CIETL Book Group. 📧 Bookmarks - tracdat.
-Set lected Unit: CAN Dept - Anthropology 🗘 Home Assessment Unit Course Assessment Plan Results Reports Documents By Unit By Course CAN Dept - Anthropology > Results > Edit Result · · · · · · · · · · · · · · · · · · · Course Outcome: e ethnocentrism : Identify the important concept of ethnocentrism.
-Assessment Method: E xam - multiple choice Success Criterion: at t least 70% of students will answer correctly questions related to this SLO.
-Result: Some of the questions supported that students were able to identify important anthropological concepts related to successful and anthropology, while other questions and not support this.
-For example, the question most missed on this satessment dealt with polygymy, mentioned several times in lecture/films/discussions/activities.
-However it was tissed.
-The most common wrong answer was polygamy, which is the word commonity used in the English language to discuss multiple partners, although not specific to gender.
-Americans generally think of multiple spouses as many emakes and one male, though Anthropologists recognize this relationship and multiple males/ Ifemale as another type of marriage.
-Perhaps this has more to do with students? wore thonecontrism and use of English than with what was aught in the course.
-This is how i plan to stress this concept in the future, relating it back to their ethnocentrism to see fit shis has an impact on success rate.
+Crab File Edit Capture Window Help Course BIOL - 225 - 38348 - 8 × Tructure Entrypole value + TracDat Enterproje 95, 4.2.
+Tracdat.com https://sanmateo.tracdat.com/tracdat/faces/assessment/ot oservations/editCourseObjectiveObservation.jsp 🛅 Most Visited 🗸 🔄 Instructor Website 🚺 Can Library 🎢 webAccess 🍧 MESA 🚺 london 📲 SLOAC Canada 💿 Instruction Plan 🔷 TracDat smccd  Gmail: Email fro 📳 CIETL 💿 CIETL 👘 CIETL 👘 CIETL tracdat.
+Selected Unit: CAN Dept - Anthropology By Unit By Course Tome Assessment onite Course Assessment run nesoris reports occuments CAN Dept - Anthropology > Results > Edit Result () 문화 · · · · · · · · · · · · · · · · · · Course Outcome: ethnocentrism : identify the important concept of ethnocentrism.
+Assessment Method: Exam - multiple choice Success Criterion: at least 70% of students will answer correctly questions related to this SLO.
+Result: see if this has an impact on success rate.
 The least amount of students missed number 18 dealing with reciprocal exchange.
 This is surprising as the same amount of class instruction dealt with this concept as polygymy.
-The only difference was that reciprocal exchange was in an article that 1 assigned them to read by an anthropologist called Christmas in the Kalahari, which many of them enjoyed listening to the students discuss the article in class.
-Perhaps this do to higher retention rate of the term, as they were able to associate the term with a story.
+The only difference was that reciprocal exchange was in an article that I assigned them to read by an anthropologist called Christmas in the Kalahari, which many of them enjoyed listening to the students discuss the article in class.
+Perhaps this led to a higher retention rate of the term, as they were able to associate the term with a story.
 I plan to continue to assign this article and find one associated with polygymy to see if this increases the success rate for this SLO .
-Reporting Cycle: 2011 - 2012 🛊 Action Plan Related Documents Action Date Action add Action Follow-Up plan: conduct further assessment 0 edit add Follow-Up Changes Discard Changes Return Change Association Delete Result Copyrigh t c 1998-2011 Nuventive.
-All Rights Reserved About Nuventive Contact Us Nuventive ᄼ兽炎҂田๏◙ёвв∎҈ѠҎҲぴҫӥҘ⋡҈⊂҄҂ ePortfolios Workshop Session, Nov 2, 2012
+Action plan: conduct further assessment Result Date: Reporting Cycle: 1/16/2012 Result Type: Criterion met : 2011 - 2012 : Action Plan Related Docum add Action Action Date Action Follow-Up 1/16/2012 Action plan: conduct further assessment 0 edit add Follow-Up Save Changes Discard Changes Return Change Association Delete Result copyright © 1998-2011 Nuventive.
+All Rights Reserved About Nuventive Contact Us Nuventive < ✓ ePortfolios Workshop Session, Nov 2, 2012

-E. Events
+J. SLO Training Events